This article is also available on Medium.

 Note: ultimately, our skills will also have a specific sound for when they are cast and perhaps some visual/particle effect.
 Because it’s always cool to have fireballs dancing around when you’re playing with your mage! 😉

 The two most important fields of a skill asset are:

 - an optional reference to some unit data asset in case it is supposed to draw values from some set of assets (for example, when “producing a unit”, we need a reference to the unit we’ll produce in order to instantiate the right one in the end)

 - a skill type to determine what to do with all the skill data

 At the moment, we only have one type of skill: “INSTANTIATE_CHARACTER”.
-Later on, we will probably have an attack skill that lowers the enemy’s HP, maybe some healing skills to restore a friend’s health… Perhaps you’ll even have fireballs, warps and teleports if you have wizards in your game?
+Later on, we could add an attack skill that lowers the enemy’s HP, or maybe some healing skills to restore a friend’s health… Perhaps you’ll even have fireballs, warps and teleports if you have wizards in your game?

 The skill type is essential because in the

 Trigger() function of the skill, we need to know what action to perform; by switching on this type value, we’ll know how to interpret the data and execute the proper action.
 Here is the code for our

 SkillData class with the example of the INSTANTIATE_CHARACTER skill type: